President: Alexis Delos Reyes Vice-President: Josey Ryan Secretary: Sarah Altman Treasurer: Harrison Holloway

 FALL INDUCTION OF NEW MEMBERS:

-National Honor Society Fall Induction of new members: Monday, November 20th—7:00 PM in the auditorium.
+National Honor Society Fall Induction of new members: Monday, November 19th—7:00 PM in the auditorium.
 Short reception to follow in the cafeteria

-Juniors and Seniors who are eligible for application into National Honor Society need to attend one of these informational meetings: Friday, September 1 @ 7:30AM or @3:20PM.
+Application Process: Juniors and Seniors who are eligible for application into National Honor Society need to attend one of these informational meetings: Thursday, September 6 @ 7:30AM or @3:20PM.
 Both meetings will be held in the Auditorium.
 Students will receive an application at this time.
-Applications are due Tuesday, October 3rd by 3:30PM to Mrs. Boudreau (Room 119) or Mrs. Palomaki (Room 216).
+Applications are due Tuesday, October 2nd by 3:30PM to Mrs. Boudreau (Room 119) or Mrs. Palomaki (Room 216).

 Student must complete at least fifteen hours of community service toward one organization or cause (completed at least six months prior to the fall of that school year).
 Signature and written evaluation from supervisor of service will be required at the time application is turned in for review.